 US R&B/rock & roll band (1974-1986) fronted by Willy DeVille

 .
-Though starting out in San Francisco playing gay leatherbars as "Billy de Sade and the Marquis" (Billy being Billy Borsay, Willy DeVille's original name), the band changed its name To Mink DeVille (and Bosay became Willy DeVille) in 1975 and became on of the housebands in the famous NY club CBGB.
+Though starting out in San Francisco playing gay leatherbars as "Billy de Sade and the Marquis" (Billy being Billy Borsey, Willy DeVille's original name), the band changed its name To Mink DeVille (and Borsey became Willy DeVille) in 1975 and became on of the housebands in the famous NY club CBGB.
 CBGB was the epicenter of NY punk - and other house bands such as Blondie

 and Talking Heads

 got Mink DeVille categorized as part of the punk/new Wave underground which they never belonged to musically.
 Mink DeVille's music was build on R&B, blues and 60's classic pop blended with streetwise attitudes and back alley romanticism, not unlike the sound heard in early Bruce Springsteen

 songs like "Rosalita" and "Tenth Avenue Freeze-Out" and heard from Springsteen confreres Southside Johnny & The Asbury Jukes